 when i worked the jails, NOBODY carried personal id on them.
 Nothing.
 No wallet, ect.
 Keep that stuff locked up.
 Ask your training officer.

-On patrol my wallet was secured in the trunk of my patrol car. no personal info on my person."Don't bother to run, you will only go to jail tired!"Comment
+On patrol my wallet was secured in the trunk of my patrol car. no personal info on my person.

 When I worked the jail I never carried a I.D. except my SO assignment ID that we clipped on to our shirts.
 You don’t want an inmate to get a DL during a scuffle.
 They do have still have friends out on the street.